 Disability Awareness Program: Blindness Education

-Jaime Bunt, RCAL‘s Disability Awareness Instructor, visits schools and youth-related programs with her Guide Dog, Jonas.
+Jaime Bunt, RCAL‘s Disability Awareness Instructor, visits schools and youth-related programs with her Guide Dog, Doug.
 She shares her life story of losing her sight and using a Guide Dog.
 Jaime shows the children some Braille, technology and gadgets that assist her.
 The children learn how someone who is blind can perform everyday tasks, just with accommodations.

 Jaime’s everyday tasks and experiences are discussed in a Question and Answer format with the children.
 It is a very rewarding presentation that instills an awareness of, and education about abilities from someone with a disability.